170.5 County Assistance Office Responsibility for Acting on Changes

 55 Pa.
 Code § 133.24(a)(2) & 55 Pa.
 Code § 133.24(b)

-NOTE: When a client reports a change, the CAO will get information from the client to determine if any other conditions have changed.
+NOTE: When an individual reports a change, the CAO will get the information from the individual to determine if any other conditions have changed.
 The CAO will review the change itself plus any conditions that may be affected by the change.

-If the client reports an increase in earned income of $100 or less within the semiannual period, a grant adjustment is required.
-Although the earned income is less than $100 and not required to be reported (See CAH 170.2), because the client reports the change in income the CAO must take action to adjust the income.
+If the individual reports an increase in earned income of $100 or less within the semiannual period, a grant adjustment is required.
+Although the earned income is less than $100 and not required to be reported (See CAH 170.2), because the individual reports the change in income the CAO must take action to adjust the income.

-Update the narrative to reflect the client’s report.
+Update the narrative to reflect the individual's report.

 For a household with known earned income, a reported and verified change of more than $100 in gross monthly earned income in the semiannual period that is expected to continue results in a benefit change.
 The benefit changes with the first payment that can be met with proper notice.

-Reminder: The CAO will act on all reported changes, regardless of whether the client was required to report the change.
-The CAO should remind the client of his or her reporting requirements.
+Reminder: The CAO will act on all reported changes, regardless of whether the individual was required to report the change.
+The CAO should remind the individual of their reporting requirements.
 The requirement to act on all reported changes includes changes reported through the TANF random sampling process.

 Changes reported for other programs, including LIHEAP, SNAP and MA are applied to the cash budget.

-Example 1: Ms. Wallace receives TANF (or Medical Assistance) for herself and four children.
+Example 1: Emily W. receives TANF (or Medical Assistance) for self and four children.
 Her only income source is in an unearned income sick benefit of $150 a month.
-In August, the insurance company notifies Ms. Wallace that she will receive an increase of $30 in her sick benefit, beginning with the September payment.
-Ms. Wallace is not required to report this increase until her next SAR review or renewal.
-Ms. Wallace is required to report if she receives a new source of earned or unearned income.
+In August, the insurance company notifies Emily that her sick benefit will increase $30 beginning with the September payment.
+Emily is not required to report this increase until her next SAR review or renewal.
+Emily is required to report if she receives a new source of earned or unearned income.
 She must also report if her sick benefit is more than $200 a month.
-If Ms. Wallace reports the change, the CAO must act on the reported change and remind Ms. Wallace of her reporting requirements.
+If Emily reports the $30 change, the CAO must act on the reported change and remind Emily of her reporting requirements.

-Example 2: Ms. Pike receives TANF (or Medical Assistance) for herself and her four children.
-Her only source of unearned income is $135 a month.
-Ms. Pike is notified that she will begin to receive $30 a month in a disability pension.
+Example 2: Patricia P. receives TANF (or Medical Assistance) for self and her four children.
+Her only source of unearned income is $135 a month from Workers' Compensation.
+Patricia is notified that she will begin to receive $30 a month in a new disability pension.
 She must report this change by the tenth of the month that follows the month when she receives her first payment.
-Her unearned income adjustment becomes $165 a month.
-She must report changes in her unearned income if her total gross unearned income is more than $215 a month.
+Her combined total unearned income adjustment becomes $165 a month.
+She must report changes in her unearned income if her total gross unearned income increases by $50 or more.

-Example 3: Ms. Johnson receives TANF (or Medical Assistance) for herself and four children.
+Example 3: Jenny J. receives TANF (or Medical Assistance) for self and four children.
 Her only source of income is an unearned income sick benefit of $150 a month.
-In August, the insurance company notifies Ms. Johnson that she will receive an increase of $30 in her sick benefit beginning, with the September payment.
-In October, the insurance company notifies Ms. Johnson that she will receive another increase of $25 a month in her sick benefit, beginning with the November payment.
+In August, the insurance company notifies Jenny that her sick benefit increases to $30 beginning with the September payment.
+In October, the insurance company notifies Jenny that her sick benefit will increase $25 a month beginning with the November payment.
+Her total gross unearned income has now increased $55.00 and is reportable.
 She usually receives the benefits on or around the 15th of each month.
-Ms. Johnson is required to report the increased income by December 10, the 10th of the month following the month in which the change occurred (November).
-In November, her gross monthly unearned income increased by more than $50 ($55, to $205 a month) from the amount used to determine her benefit ($150).
-If Ms. Johnson had reported the $30 increase in September, even though she was not required to report, the CAO is required to make the change and remind her of her reporting requirements.
-Ms. Johnson would not be required to report the $25 change, since the new reporting requirement is to report if her income is more than $230 ($50 more than $180 used to determine her benefit).
+Jenny is required to report the increased income by December 10, the 10th of the month following the month in which the change occurred (November).
+If Jenny had reported the $30 increase in September, even though she was not required to report, the CAO is required to make the change and remind her of her reporting requirements.
+Jenny would not be required to report the $25 change, since the new reporting requirement is to report if her unearned income increases by $50.

 Example 5: A Cash Assistance SAR household of four with known earned income reports that gross monthly earned income has increased by $90 and one child is no longer in the home.
 The income is adjusted and the child is removed from the Cash Assistance case.
 The IMCW should remind the client of reporting requirements.

-Example 8: Mr. Thomas receives TANF for himself and three minor children, ages four, seven, and nine.
+Example 8: Thomas P. receives TANF for himself and three minor children, ages four, seven, and nine.
 He is employed 17 hours a week and is scheduled for a compliance review.
-He earns $7 an hour.
+He earns $7.25 an hour.
 After his interview, he reports his work hours have increased to 20 hours a week.
-Even though the increase in income is less than $100 per month and is not required to be reported for SAR, Mr. Thomas reports to show compliance with the RESET requirement.
-Mr. Thomas’s voluntary report will result in a TANF grant adjustment.
+Even though the increase in income is less than $100 per month and is not required to be reported, Thomas reports the additional hours to show compliance with the RESET requirement.
+Thomas’s voluntary report will result in a TANF grant adjustment.

 The CAO will conduct a case review promptly, but no later than 10 calendar days after any of the following occurs: